 Charged with Possession of Marijuana?

-Find out how a Solano County drug crime lawyer can help!
+Find out how Our Solano County drug crime lawyers can help!

-It is a crime in California to possess any amount of marijuana.
-That being said, the penalties for possession of marijuana will depend largely on the quantity of marijuana in your possession.
+While simple possession of marijuana is now decriminalized, the penalties for possession of marijuana depend largely on the quantity of marijuana in your possession.
 Possessing 28.5 grams of marijuana or less is not an arrestable offense, and is only punishable by a $100 fine.
 However, if you are found with more than 28.5 grams of marijuana in your possession, you could face up to six months in jail and a $500 fine.
 Possessing marijuana on school grounds is a more serious offense than typical possession of marijuana charges.

 Penal Code 1000: Drug Diversion Program

 In some cases, a defendant may be able to avoid prison or other legal penalties if they agree to complete a drug diversion program under Penal Code 1000.
 Under Penal Code 1000, a defendant agrees to enter a guilty plea.
 However, the court will not enter the plea as a judgment of conviction.
 As long as the defendant successfully completes a 12-week class and does not get arrested for another offense for 18 months, the judgment will be dismissed and the conviction will not appear on the defendant’s record.

 Penal Code 1000 is a highly favorable option for any first-time, non-violent drug offender.
 If you’ve been charged with possession of marijuana, it’s to your advantage to consult with experienced Solano County criminal defense lawyers to see if you qualify for a drug diversion program under Penal Code 1000.